Non-fiction – paperback; Scribe; 240 pages; 2016.

 I came away from this book feeling an overwhelming sense of sadness — and shame.
 It’s the exact same reaction I had when I read Kim Scott’s confronting novel Benang: Straight from the Heart, about a man who realises he is “the product of a long and considered process” to create a white man from a long line of people with Aboriginal blood.

 Talking to My Country is eye-opening and informative.
 It’s fuelled by anger and shame.
 I read it feeling my heart breaking with every turn of the page.
-It’s exactly the kind of book that every Australian should read, but it has wider appeal in showing what happens to people when they are treated differently because of the colour of their skin.
+It’s exactly the kind of book that every Australian should read, but it has a wider appeal in showing what happens to people when they are treated differently because of the colour of their skin.
 In the current political climate, its message seems more important than ever.

 This is my 46th book for #ReadingAustralia2016.